ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   [Example on GitHub](https://github.com/ydb-platform/ydb-java-examples/blob/develop/ydb-cookbook/src/main/java/tech/ydb/examples/topic/transactions/TransactionReadSync.java)

-  Transaction can be set in `ReceiveSettings` for `receive` method:
+  A transaction can be set in `ReceiveSettings` for the `receive` method:

   ```java
   Message message = reader.receive(ReceiveSettings.newBuilder()
           .setTransaction(transaction)
           .build());
   ```
-  Such received message will be committed with this transaction.
-And shouldn't be committed directly.
+  A message received this way will be automatically committed with the provided transaction and shouldn't be committed directly.
-  `receive` method sends `sendUpdateOffsetsInTransaction` request on server to link message offset with this transaction and blocks until response is received.
+  The `receive` method sends the `sendUpdateOffsetsInTransaction` request on the server to link the message offset with this transaction and blocks until a response is received.

   Transaction requirements:
   It should be an active transaction (that has id) from one of YDB services.
 I.e. Table or Query.